Digitize-HCD/gaussian-heatmap-generator/README.md

 # Gaussian Heatmap Generator for Component Port Localization
-This software is developed to generate Gaussian heatmaps as ground-truth for component port localization in Digitize-HCD dataset
+This software is developed to generate Gaussian heatmaps as ground-truth for component port localization in Digitize-HCD dataset.

 </div>